 It will help you as you negotiate a separation agreement.
 When issues come up, you’ll have already dealt with them emotionally and will be ready to discuss them in a clear-eyed, business-like manner.

-Try to Resolve Your Divorce Through Mediation
+Resolve Your Divorce Through Mediation

 Mediation allows you and your spouse to make decisions instead of leaving issues up to a judge to decide.
-In mediation, a specially trained attorney serves as a neutral third party to facilitate negotiations between the divorcing couple.
+In mediation, a knowledgeable attorney serves as a neutral third party to facilitate negotiations between the divorcing couple.
 The mediator listens to each spouse’s concerns and works to guide the discussion along a constructive path toward resolution.
 Each spouse may have their own attorney present as well.

 Mediation can proceed at whatever pace you, your spouse and the mediator agree on and typically costs far less than a divorce that goes to court.
 The cooperation required of mediation can also set the tone for a smoother co-parenting relationship down the road.